Scientific Name

 Description

-Sedum booleanum is a bushy succulent with light blue-green overlapping leaves usually stacked in 4 straight rows on upright stems.
-It grows up to 6 inches (15 cm) tall and up to 10 inches (25 cm) wide.
-Leaves are thick, fleshy, ovate, up to 0.4 inches (1 cm) long and about 0.15 inches (0.4 cm) wide, gradually becoming smaller towards the stem tips and soon deciduous near the base of stems.
+Sedum booleanum is a bushy succulent with light blue-green, overlapping leaves usually stacked in 4 straight rows on upright stems.
+It can grow up to 6 inches (15 cm) tall and 10 inches (25 cm) wide.
+The leaves are thick, fleshy, ovate, measuring up to 0.4 inches (1 cm) long and about 0.15 inches (0.4 cm) wide.
+They gradually become smaller towards the stem tips and soon become deciduous near the base of the stems.

 The bright red flowers are unique for a Sedum and appear in terminal clusters in early summer.